SerhiyP/paysera/readme.md

-# Paysera Commission Calculator
+# Commission Calculator

-This Node.js application calculates commission fees for Paysera transactions based on a provided JSON input file.
+This Node.js application calculates commission fees for transactions based on a provided JSON input file.
 The calculator handles both "cash in" and "cash out" operations for natural and legal persons, applying specific rules and weekly limits.

 ## Requirements